WebAssembly/component-model/design/mvp/Async.md

 comes after:
 * remove the temporary trap mentioned above that occurs when a `read` and `write` of a stream/future happen from within the same component instance
-* `subtask.cancel`: allow a supertask to signal to a subtask that its result is no longer wanted and to please wrap it up promptly
 * zero-copy forwarding/splicing
 * some way to say "no more elements are coming for a while"
 * `recursive` function type attribute: allow a function to opt in to